cobrbra/ICBioMark/README.md

 <!-- badges: end -->

-Welcome to ICBioMark, based on the paper “Data-driven design of targeted gene panels forestimating immunotherapy biomarkers”, *Bradley and Cannings* (currently being written [here](https://github.com/cobrbra/TargetedPanelEstimation_Paper)).
+Welcome to ICBioMark, based on the paper “Data-driven design of targeted gene panels for estimating immunotherapy biomarkers”, *Bradley and Cannings* (see our preprint [here](https://github.com/cobrbra/TargetedPanelEstimation_Paper)).
-ICBioMark is designed to implement regularised optimisation methods for the design and use of targeted gene panels in predicting immunotherapeutic biomarkers such as Tumour Mutation Burden (TMB) and Tumour Indel Burden (TIB).

 ## Installation